kaelwebdev/Oharasis/README.md

 * Start of project application development: 30/10/2018
 * End of project application development: 14/05/2019

 I am currently trying to improve the old code, and change everything to English.
+So sorry if you maybe see bad practices, at that time I was inexperienced, on readability issues for other programmers.
+So I promise to improve that on the project when I have free time.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details